-- Traceability of each commit which is very useful when rebasing, cherry-picking and merging.
+- Traceability of each commit is very useful when rebasing, cherry-picking, and merging.

-- Integration with our project management tool as commits will be displayed in the user story card.
+- Integration with the team’s project management tool as commits will be displayed in the user story card.

 Commits of incomplete features must be appended with the suffix